wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 optimizations)

 **Induced Security Risk:** This approach has unfortunately led to supply chain attacks - More details on [PyTorch Blog](https://pytorch.org/blog/compromised-nightly-dependency/).
-It’s a non-trivial problem to address which has forced the PyTorch to create a complete mirror of all their dependencies.
+It's a non-trivial problem to address which has forced the PyTorch to create a complete mirror of all their dependencies.
 Which is one of the core motivations behind [PEP 766](https://peps.python.org/pep-0766/).